Today's Articles

 The National Voter Registration Act of 1993 Takes Effect

 *On January 1, 1995, The National Voter Registration Act of 1993 (NVRA) went into effect.
-Also known as the Motor Voter Act, it was a United States federal law signed into law on May 20, 1993.
+Also known as the Motor Voter Act, it was a United States federal law signed on May 20, 1993.

 In the early 1970s, Congress considered several proposals to require the U.S. Census Bureau to mail voter registration forms to every household, none of which passed.
 In the mid and late 1970s, proposals to require certain public agency offices to make voter registration forms available and to require states to allow Election Day voter registration (EDR) failed.
 Other bills introduced during the 1980s also failed.
-Congress passed two pieces of legislation in the 1980s that made voter registration for federal elections more accessible for certain disadvantaged populations.
+Congress passed two pieces of legislation in the 1980s that made voter registration for federal elections more accessible for specific disadvantaged populations.

 Members of Congress introduced a series of "motor voter" bills to require state motor vehicle agencies to offer voter registration opportunities to persons applying for a driver's license.
-The first of these bills, the proposed National Voter Registration Act of 1989, passed in the House of Representatives with bipartisan support, but failed to pass in the Senate.
+The first of these bills, the proposed National Voter Registration Act of 1989, passed in the House of Representatives with bipartisan support but failed to pass in the Senate.
 A similar bill in 1991 gained less bipartisan support; it passed in both the Senate and the House but was vetoed by President George H.W.
 Bush.
 Two years later, Congress passed a nearly identical bill: the National Voter Registration Act of 1993.

 Reference: